Rape in Germany: Modern prevalence

-Incidents of rape in Germany from 1977 to 2003, according to statistics published by the Federal Criminal Police Office (Note: According to the footnote accompanying the related table of statistics in the original study, "The 6th Act on Criminal Law Reform regulates rape and sexual duress together in one provision.
+Incidents of rape and other sexual crimes (from 1998) in Germany from 1977 to 2003, according to statistics published by the Federal Criminal Police Office (Note: According to the footnote accompanying the related table of statistics in the original study, "The 6th Act on Criminal Law Reform regulates rape and sexual duress together in one provision.
 Therefore, as of 1998 the Police Crime Statistics count other serious forms of sexual duress alongside rape in this category, which probably explains the rise between 1997 and the following years.)

 The prevalence of rape in Germany has remained relatively stable, and although the country has the second highest overall number of rapes reported in the EU, the number of reports per capita is average for the region.
 As of 1995 the recorded incidence of rape in Germany was 7.57 per 100,000 people.
 In 2009, about 7,314 rape cases were reported, a rate of 9 per 100,000 people.
 In 2011, there were about 7,539 reported cases of rape.
 (Note: Historical data on the prevalence of rape may be affected by a number of factors.
 Some data sets may only account for West Germany and/or a portion of Berlin prior to German Reunification.
 Substantial amendments to broaden the legal definition of rape, such as that which occurred in 1997, are also reflected in historical data.
 As of 2013, there are no regularly conducted national level surveys conducted in Germany on female victimization.)

 In a 2005 study by the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth, out of a sample of 10,264 women, 13% had experienced sexual violence after the age of 16, and of these, only 8% had reported the incident to law enforcement.
 From the same study, 6% reported experiencing rape, 4% attempted rape, 5% forced physical intimacy, and 4% some other form of forced sexual encounter.
 Nearly all (99%) of perpetrators were male, and half (49%) were current or former partners.
 For victims of sexual violence, 79% reported psychological symptoms, and 44% physical injuries.